gpslab/specification-query/README.md

-# specification-query
+# Doctrine specification as query in CQRS architecture

-The simple infrastructure component for use a specification as query in CQRS architecture
+The simple infrastructure component for use a Doctrine specification as query in CQRS architecture.